ar6841/OtsuSegmentation/README.md

 # OtsuSegmentation
 An algorithm to highlight the different regions in an image using an extended version of Otsu's statistical thresholding.
 The different regions in an image are grouped into a greyscale value, depending on how many regions were found, the output shows the number of regions and corresponding greyscale value of each region.

+### Explanation
+The underlying logic is to find threshold(s) that splits the image into some groups and minimizes the weighted sum of within group variances.

 ## Dependencies

 1. MATLAB Parallel Processing Toolbox, depeding on your systems bounds the default profile for the parallel pool can be 'Threads' or 'Processes'